Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Experimental Results

 \subsection{Ablation Studies}

-We perform ablation studies on LLaMA-3B-Instruct trained on {Yahoo\_Answers\_Topics} to examine the effect of key design choices in our method on model performance, with results detailed in Appendix~\ref{app:ablation_studies}.
-Key findings are presented below.
+We conduct ablation studies under the SFT setting on LLaMA-3B-Instruct trained on the {Yahoo\_Answers\_Topics} dataset to examine the effect of key design choices in our method on model performance.
+Results are detailed in Appendix~\ref{app:ablation_studies}, with key findings presented below.

 \paragraph{Large $k$ is not required for good performance} To reduce computational cost, we use the top-$k$ holdout examples selected via kNN in embedding space as in-context demonstrations, rather than the full holdout set.
-Using $k=3$ as the default, smaller or larger values yield no improvement, with win rates below 50\% relative to the default: 43.5\% for $k=1$, 48.0\% for $k=5$, and 46.0\% for $k=10$.
-This indicates that a small number of holdout examples is sufficient to maintain strong alignment while preserving computational efficiency.
+Using $k=3$ as the default, smaller or larger values yield no improvement, with win rates below 50\% relative to the default: 43.5\% for $k=1$, 48.0\% for $k=5$, and 46.0\% for $k=10$. {The performance drop for $k>3$ may be due to additional holdout examples being less relevant.} This indicates that a small number of holdout examples is sufficient to maintain strong alignment while preserving computational efficiency.

 \paragraph{More frequent score updates improve alignment} We investigate the effect of the total number of score computations $R$ on model performance.
 In the default setting, scores are computed once at initialization ($R=1$).
-Increasing $R$ to 3, 5, and 9 improves alignment, with win rates of 50.73\%, 52.77\%, and 51.6\%, respectively.
-This suggests that additional score updates can further enhance the alignment performance of our method.
+Increasing $R$ to 3, 5, and 9 yields win rates of 50.73\%, 52.77\%, and 51.6\%, respectively.
+These results suggest that increasing $R$ can further improve alignment, while very frequent updates (e.g., $R=9$) appear unnecessary, as the dynamics of ICA weights (see Section~\ref{sec:analysis}) show that the relative importance of training examples stabilize in later stages of training.

-\paragraph{Filtering is less effective} We compare percentile-based filtering, which retains examples above a specified percentile, at different thresholds to the default reweighting method.
+\paragraph{Filtering is less effective} As an alternative to our default reweighting approach, we consider percentile-based filtering using ICA scores, retaining only examples above a specific percentile.
 Simple filtering is generally less effective, with win rates below 50\% relative to reweighting.
-A threshold of the 75th percentile yields a higher win rate (48.67\%) than the 50th (40.80\%) and 90th (40.07\%).
-These results indicate that retaining some lower-scoring examples can be beneficial, but too many degrade performance, so the threshold must be chosen carefully.
-Adaptive reweighting eliminates this need for manual selection of filtering threshold by automatically adjusting example importance.
+A threshold of the 75th percentile yields a higher win rate (48.67\%) than the 50th (40.80\%) and 90th (40.07\%), indicating that retaining some lower-scoring examples can be beneficial, while too many degrade performance, so the threshold must be chosen carefully.
+In contrast, adaptive reweighting eliminates this need for manually selecting a filtering threshold by automatically adjusting example importance.

 \paragraph{More advanced embeddings improve performance} To evaluate the effect of different embedding models for selecting the top-$k$ holdout examples, we test {BAAI/bge-m3}~\citep{chen2024bgem3embeddingmultilingualmultifunctionality}, a stronger embedding model. {BAAI/bge-m3} yields higher win rates (52\%) compared to the default {all-mpnet-base-v2}, suggesting that more capable embeddings can further improve the alignment achieved by our method.